A step toward a cure - Albert Lea Tribune

 This year’s walk will be Aug.
 29, but instead of meeting up before walking and everyone walking on the same route, participants are encouraged to walk in their own smaller groups and will not have a large in-person gathering.

 The promise garden that accompanies the walk each year — which includes flowers representing either those diagnosed with Alzheimer’s disease, those caring for someone with the disease, those who have lost someone with Alzheimer’s or those supporting the cause — will be located next to the Albert Lea splash pad Aug.
-29, with participants being able to write a personal message on the flowers.
-Those participating in the walk are also encouraged to share photos from their walk on social media using the #Walk2EndAlz and #ENDALZ hashtags.
+29. Those participating in the walk are also encouraged to share photos from their walk on social media using the #Walk2EndAlz and #ENDALZ hashtags.
 Irvine said the hope is that photos shared will be used in a collage for next year’s walk.

 The Walk to End Alzheimer’s chooses an honorary family each year — a family passionate about the cause and involved in the community.
 Irvine’s family was the inaugural 2018 walk’s honorary family.
 The 2020 honorary family will be the Dyrdal/Agbodji family.